Observation of two zeros of the real amplitude in pp scattering at LHC energies: Amplitudes and observables

 To summarize, from the experimental point of view, we believe that with large statistics and better resolution in the very forward region one could observe the first zero $|t_{\xi_1}|$ constraining even more the nuclear real and the Coulomb amplitudes and also the role played by Coulomb phase.
-Besides, as advocated by Donnachie and Landshoff \cite{Donnachie_2022}, in the present TOTEM analysis at 13 TeV, the Coulomb phase is forcing the $\rho$ values to be too small and according to their model the presence of the Coulomb phase will have a negative impact in the description of lower energies.
-The existence of $|t_{\xi_1}|$ may be important in the determination of the forward parameter $\rho$ since it is determined in a region where there is a strong interplay between $T_R$ and $T_C$.
+Besides, as advocated by Donnachie and Landshoff \cite{Donnachie_2022}, in the present TOTEM analysis at 13 TeV, the Coulomb phase is forcing the $\rho$ values to be rather small and according to their model the presence of the Coulomb phase will have a negative impact in the description of lower energies.
+In our previous work, we showed that at 13 TeV the relative phase reduces the value of the parameter $\rho$ and as a consequence the magnitude of the real nuclear part near the origin becomes smaller than the magnitude of the Coulomb part mitigating the existence of first zero \cite{Kohara_2019}.
+A similar feature was recently noticed by Selyugin \cite{Oleg:2022}, who observed that a smaller value for $\rho$ leads to wrong determination of $t$ dependence of the real amplitude.
+The existence of $|t_{\xi_1}|$ may be important in the determination of the forward parameter $\rho$ since it is determined in a region where there is a strong interplay between $T_R^N$ and $T_C$.
 From the point of view of the models, it would be interesting to see how their real part are as compared with the subtracted data.
 This could be an important test to constrain their real nuclear amplitudes.